milaboratory/docs/docs/mixcr/reference/mixcr-assemble.md

 ## Hardware recommendations

 Assembly step is memory consuming.
 Reading and decompression of `.vdjca` file is handled in parallel and highly efficient way.
 MiXCR needs amount of RAM sufficient to store clonotype table in memory.
-In an exterme case of one million of full-length UMI-assembled clonotypes, it is recommended to supply at least 32GB of RAM.
+In an extreme case of one million of full-length UMI-assembled clonotypes, it is recommended to supply at least 32GB of RAM.
 Speed almost does not scale with the increase of CPU.